-- Master’s degree from an accredited nursing program or currently enrolled in a DNP or PhD in nursing program
+- Currently enrolled in the UW–Madison DNP or PhD in nursing program

 - RN license